 On September 23, 2016, the United States District Court for the District of Columbia unsealed a qui tam complaint that was filed by Vermont National Telephone Company ("Vermont National") against DISH Network; DISH Network's whollyowned subsidiaries, American AWS-3 Wireless I L.L.C., American II, American III, and DISH Wireless Holding L.L.C.; Charles W. Ergen (our Chairman) and Cantey M. Ergen (a member of our board of directors); Northstar Wireless; Northstar Spectrum; Northstar Manager, LLC; SNR Wireless; SNR HoldCo; SNR Wireless Management, LLC; and certain other parties.
 The complaint was unsealed after the United States Department of Justice notified the Court that it had declined to intervene in the action.
 The complaint is a civil action that was filed under seal on May 13, 2015 by Vermont National, which participated in the AWS-3 Auction through its wholly-owned subsidiary, VTel Wireless.
 The complaint alleges violations of the federal civil False Claims Act (the "FCA") based on, among other things, allegations that Northstar Wireless and SNR Wireless falsely claimed bidding credits of 25% in the AWS-3 Auction when they were allegedly under the de facto control of DISH Network and, therefore, were not entitled to the bidding credits as designated entities under applicable FCC rules.

 Vermont National seeks to recover on behalf of the United States government approximately \$10 billion, which reflects the \$3.3 billion in bidding credits that Northstar Wireless and SNR Wireless claimed in the AWS-3 Auction, trebled under the FCA.
 Vermont National also seeks civil penalties of not less than \$5,500 and not more than \$11,000 for each violation of the FCA.

 On March 2, 2017, the United States District Court for the District of Columbia entered a stay of the litigation until such time as the United States Court of Appeals for the District of Columbia (the "D.C.
 Circuit") issued its opinion in SNR Wireless LicenseCo, LLC, et al. v.
 F.C.C.
 The D.C.
 Circuit issued its opinion on August 29, 2017 and remanded the matter to the FCC for further proceedings.
-See Note 9 "Commitments and Contingencies - Commitments -DISH Network Non-Controlling Investments in the Northstar Entities and the SNR Entities Related to AWS-3 Wireless Spectrum Licenses" in the Notes to DISH Network's Quarterly Report on Form 10-Q for the quarter ended March 31, 2018 for further information.
+See Note 9 "Commitments and Contingencies - Commitments - DISH Network Non-Controlling Investments in the Northstar Entities and the SNR Entities Related to AWS-3 Wireless Spectrum Licenses" in the Notes to DISH Network's Quarterly Report on Form 10-Q for the quarter ended June 30, 2018 for further information.
 On September 7, 2017, the defendants in the Vermont National action filed a motion with the United States District Court for the District of Columbia to further stay the litigation until resolution of the FCC proceedings.
-On December 12, 2017 and January 29, 2018, the Court entered further stays.
-On April 30, 2018, the parties submitted a Joint Status Report in which the defendants asked the Court to maintain the stay and Vermont National asked the Court to lift the stay.
+On December 12, 2017, January 29, 2018, May 9, 2018 and July 9, 2018, the Court extended the stay, which is now in effect until the earlier of October 10, 2018 or resolution of the proceedings before the FCC.